zen-audio-player/zen-audio-player.github.io/.github/ISSUE_TEMPLATE.md

 Mark with [x] to select.
 Leave as [ ] to unselect.

 ### When reporting a bug/issue:
-- [ ] Screenshot
+- [ ] Screenshot the actual behavior and describe the expected behavior
-- [ ] The browser, browser version and the operating system you're using
+- [ ] List the browser, browser version and the operating system you're using
-- [ ] The behavior you expect to see, and the actual behavior
-- [ ] Steps to reproduce the behavior
+- [ ] List steps to reproduce the behavior
 - [ ] \(optional) Possible solution/fix/workaround

 ### When you open an issue for a change/improvement/feature request:
-- [ ] A description of the problem you're trying to solve, including _why_ you think this is a problem
+- [ ] A description of the problem you're trying to solve.
+Include information on _why_ you think this is a problem
-- [ ] If the feature changes current behavior, reasons why your solution is better
+- [ ] \(optional) If you have an solution, include information about implementation as well as how your solution is an improvement
-- [ ] \(optional) Possible solution/fix/workaround
--->